sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ### Upcoming: Regex search and replace

 We are actively working on campaign support for regex search and replace.
+Let us know if this is a feature you are especially excited for!

 ## Creating a new campaign